ddwalk77/ddwalk77/README.md

 ### - 🌱 I’m currently wrapping up my M.S. in Data Analytics, completing coursework at the end of June 2023.

 ### Check out my repos to see some of my academic work.
+I'm looking forward to applying my new skills in the work force.

 <!--
 **ddwalk77/ddwalk77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.